CLICGameStarProjects/Friday-Night-Flutin-/README.md

-# FridayNightFlutin
+# Friday night flutin'
-Getting flutty on a Friday night
+Script to perform a pitch detection and mapping to keyboard inputs, designed to be used to play the open.source game "Friday Night Funkin'" in multiplayer